tobifotis/tobifotis/README.md

 # Hi 👋

-I'm a passionate DevOps engineer with a strong foundation in continuous integration and continuous deployment (CI/CD), skilled in cloud development and AWS services.
+Passionate DevOps engineer with a solid understanding of continuous integration and continuous deployment (CI/CD).
+I am skilled in cloud development and AWS services.
 Experienced in utilizing Git for version control and Jenkins for CI/CD pipelines.
 Always eager to learn and take on new challenges in the tech world.

 ## Skills